brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/influxdb.md

 When this information is available, the device battery level (percentage) will be written to the measurement name `device_status_battery_level`.
-For aggregation, the following tags are available:
+For aggregation, the following tags are available (additional to the device tags):

 * `application_name`
 * `device_name`